CaptainAshis/CarND-Semantic-Segmentation/README.md

 ### Usage
 ##### Image Augmentation

-The training set contains only 289 training examples which is not that much to get a good grasp on challenging road conditions, in particular jumps in luminacence.
+The training set contains only 289 training examples which is not that much to get a good grasp on challenging road conditions, in particular jumps in luminescence.
-This is why, there is a way to generate additional training samples by augmenting (changing luminesence, translation, horizontal flipping, rotating, adding slat-and-pepper noise) the original images.
+This is why, there is a way to generate additional training samples by augmenting (changing luminescence, translation, horizontal flipping, rotating, adding slat-and-pepper noise) the original images.

 Run the following command to perform the image augmentation.
 Additional images and gt_images will be written in the same original folders: